lingtalfi/Light_Kit/doc/api/Ling/Light_Kit/PageConfigurationTransformer/LazyReferenceResolver/MethodCallResolver/resolve.md

-MethodCallResolver::resolve — Interprets the given $expr and return the result.
+MethodCallResolver::resolve — Interprets the given $expr and returns the result.